MatthiasSchinacher/MS_DRLND_Continuous_Control/README.md

     - h2: second size- parameter for the actor-NN- model
     - c_h1: first size- parameter for the critic- NN- model
     - c_h2: second size- parameter for the critic-NN- model
+    - batch_norm: whether to use batch norm layers (flag)
     - load_file: name- fragment for the files from which to load models (if any)
     - save_file: name- fragment for the files to save the models to
 - hyperparameters